Policies

 Photography and Film

 Requests to professionally photograph or film in any library location must generally be limited to regular operating hours of the requested library facility.
-Please reference the Library Hours page for details, and the Library Locations page for an outline of all facilities.
+Please reference the Booking Space in the Libraries page for more information.
 Individuals or crews using cameras must be accompanied by an assigned communications officer or other designated University escort at all times.
 Media personnel that have been granted permission to enter library facilities must clearly display valid credentials.
 Requests to obtain "broadcast roll" in any library facility requires permission and an assigned escort.

 Academic recesses are the best time to film at Butler Library and other library facilities.
-During midterm and finals periods, it is unlikely requests will be granted.
+During high-use times during a semester, it is unlikely that requests will be granted.
 Please reference the University Academic Calendar for dates.
 All commercial and documentary productions are subject to location and support fees, based on the scope of work.
-For more information, please visit the University Event Management Website.
+For more information, please visit the University Event Management Website about filming on campus.

 - To submit a request for a commercial, for-profit photography or film shoot, please do so through the Columbia University Events Management system.

-- To submit a request for journalistic news media photography or film shoots, documentaries, or for student projects, e-mail the Libraries Communications Office at least two weeks prior to desired shoot date with the following criteria:
+- To submit a request for journalistic news media photography or film shoots, documentaries, or for student projects, please submit a request two weeks prior to desired shoot date.

 Event Access